Blackmoon (BMC) Hits Market Cap of $2.55 Million

-Blackmoon (CURRENCY:BMC) traded 9.3% higher against the U.S. dollar during the twenty-four hour period ending at 7:00 AM Eastern on December 16th.
-During the last week, Blackmoon has traded 6.1% lower against the U.S. dollar.
-Blackmoon has a market cap of $2.55 million and $757.00 worth of Blackmoon was traded on exchanges in the last day.
-One Blackmoon coin can now be bought for about $0.0472 or 0.00000075 BTC on popular exchanges.
+Blackmoon (CURRENCY:BMC) traded up 9.3% against the dollar during the one day period ending at 22:00 PM E.T. on December 16th.
+Blackmoon has a market cap of $2.55 million and $757.00 worth of Blackmoon was traded on exchanges in the last 24 hours.
+One Blackmoon coin can currently be bought for $0.0472 or 0.00000075 BTC on popular exchanges.
+Over the last seven days, Blackmoon has traded down 6.1% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.